PickNikRobotics/generate_parameter_library/README.md

   qos_overrides./parameter_events.publisher.history
   qos_overrides./parameter_events.publisher.reliability
   state_interfaces
-  state_publish_rate
   use_sim_time
   ```

-  All parametter are automatically loaded and callbacks are setup by default.
+  All parametter are automatically declared and callbacks are setup by default.
 You can set a parameter by typing:

-  `ros2 param set /minimal_publisher joints ["new value"]`
+  `ros2 param set /admittance_controller control.frame.id new_frame`

   You should see:

-  `[INFO] [1656019001.515820371] [minimal_publisher]: Joint 0 is: 'new value'`
+  `[INFO] [1656019001.515820371] [admittance_controller]: Control frame is: 'new_frame'`

   Congratulations, you updated the parameter!

+ If you try to set a parameter that is read only, you will get an error.
+Running the follwing

+  `ros2 param set /admittance_controller joints ["joint_new"]`

+  will result in the message

+  `Setting parameter failed: parameter 'joints' cannot be set because it is read-only`

 ## Sample output
 A sample generated file is located here: https://github.com/pac48/gen_param_struct/blob/main/gen_param_struct_example/include/config/admittance_controller.h